 Master's degree programmes

-The Centre for East Asian Studies offers a two-year Master's Degree Programme in East Asian Studies (EAST).
-This programme is available to qualified students, both Finnish and international, interested in deepening their knowledge of contemporary East Asia.
-Our Master's programme offers systematic training in East Asian Studies regardless of your previous disciplinary background.
+The EAST programme offered by the Centre for East Asian Studies is available to qualified students, both Finnish and international, interested in deepening their knowledge of contemporary East Asia.
+This Master's programme offers systematic training in East Asian Studies regardless of your previous disciplinary background.

 There are also non-degree programmes taught in English at the Faculty of Social Sciences:

 - Finnish and Nordic Society and Culture